 Hi lovelies!
 Emma here with our latest Ask Emmaline wedding etiquette question.
 Have you thought about how to cut the guest list for your wedding?
 Perhaps you have a limited number of space available at your ceremony or reception, you dream of a small intimate wedding, or perhaps you need to stay on budget.
 Whatever the reason, we’ll tell you three easy tips the pros use to cut the guest list with ease.
 And relax… there’s no reason to feel guilty!
 It’s tough stuff, picking guests for the list; but we’re here to help you reach that perfect guest list number.
 Promise.

-How to Cut Wedding Guest List (Without Guilt)
+How to Cut the Guest List (Without Guilt)

 For even more help, try this flow chart.
 It might just work wonders for your guest list!

-Do you have questions regarding your guest list?
-Did you find it to be an easy task or a difficult one?
+Discuss below ↓ Do you have questions regarding how to cut the guest list?
+Did you find it to be an easy task or a difficult one to cut guests from your guest list?
 Are you having a big or small wedding?
 Comment below!

 Hope it helps!